 There is a supermarket next to the Buccaneer hotel.
 The hotel is worth a visit.
 The supermarket probably is the most central too.

-Opposite our case particular is one of the many schools.
+Opposite, there is one of the many schools.
 We tried to visit, but it is locked and they would not allow us in.
 There are no windows, so the kids hang out at the grates.
 One little boy gave a caramel candy to my son.
 He was pretty touched with the generosity.
 Most days we ate local pizza for twenty cents in a side street.
-It would be in a piece of white A4 paper and folded, and drip all over the place, but it seemed to be a good morning snack.
+It would be in a piece of white A4 paper and folded and drip all over the place, but it seemed to be a good morning snack.

 We had a LOT of trouble trying to work with agents to get a ticket to fly to Jamaica.
 We went to the office one day and spent $15 on taxi’s, only to find there is no office, and the airport is only functional on the day of flights.
 It is a frustrating and useless system.
 Even Havana-tour can’t help with some questions – more on that later!
 So we rode home on the local bus.
 This is the equivalent of five cents.
 Some will tell you that it is not legal, and the man told us off for taking a photograph, but it is a pretty horrid, but cheap way to travel, and is more like cattle in a truck, than a bus.

 We then wandered down to the Rum Museum.
-I learnt so much here.
+I learned so much here.
 So did my son.

 We were able to make our own stencil with this machine, which took a lot of muscle!

-I was able to try vintage rum, included in the price – powerful suff!
+I was able to try vintage rum, included in the price-powerful stuff!